-There is no air quality monitoring currently undertaken by South Cambridgeshire District Council in Foxton demonstrating that the council believes air quality is good in the area.
-The closest air quality monitoring is a diffusion tube (which is a passive air quality monitoring device) at 47 High Street in Harston which has been used to measure roadside annual mean NO2 concentrations since 2006.
+There is a diffusion tube at 47 High Street which has been used to measure roadside annual mean NO_2 concentrations since 2006.
 While not confirmed, it is possible the reason why air quality monitoring started in Harston is due to the village being situated around a primary road (A10) that connects Cambridge to the south and has a direct junction with the M11.
-Although Harston is located approximately 3km north of Foxton, the air quality is expected to be broadly similar as receptors are adjacent to the same section of the A10 and traffic flows in the two areas would be similar.